 Kensuke Suzuki is a partner of Nagashima Ohno & Tsunematsu.
-He represents both domestic and international clients, with a special focus on cross-border transactions related to pharmaceutical, medical and health-care businesses; financial regulations; fund formation and management; as well as M&A and corporate transactions.
+He represents both domestic and international clients, with a special focus on cross-border transactions related to pharmaceutical, medical and health-care businesses; financial regulations; fund formation and management; and M&A and corporate transactions.